Top tips for positive mental health and well-being

 Gainsborough children know that there is always an adult in school with a listening ear.
 Talking about our worries, usually makes us feel a little lighter.

 3) Self help.

 Think about healthy diet, regular excercise, sticking to daily routines.

 We would advise parents to do their own research about mental health and well-being at the first signs of concerns:

-Live Well: useful information and advice on a range of subjects, and an easy to use directory of services in Cheshire East
+Live Well: a list of services in Cheshire East

 Childline has some brilliant relaxing games and mindfulness activities for children.